munificent/craftinginterpreters/book/representing-code.md

 <aside name="robust">

-This isn't the world's most elegant string munging code, but that's fine.
+This isn't the world's most elegant string manipulation code, but that's fine.
 It only runs on the exact set of class definitions we give it.
 Robustness ain't a priority.

 </aside>

-That code in turn calls:
+That code, in turn, calls:

 ^code define-type